-The sudden drop of O_3 mixing ratio at the TOP station, together with the change of wind direction, could suggest a change of air masses.
-But in this case, O_3 values would have to stay low after the event and would not recover to values comparable to those before.
-Additionally, a peak in NO would not be expected, as NO must have been transported very fast towards the TOP site to not be converted into NO2 due to reaction with the present O_3 during the transport.
-But after the O_3 drop event, comparable levels of O_3 mixing ratio have been observed, and NO (Fig. 4f) as well as NO2 (not shown) dropped back to its pre event values close to 0.
-This indicates, that only a temporal excursion from the state prior to the event had occurred and not a general change.
+The sudden drop of O3 mixing ratio at the TOP station, together with the change of wind direction, could suggest a change of air masses.
+But in this case, O3 values would have to stay low after the event and would not recover to values comparable to those before.
+Additionally, a peak in NO would not be expected, as NO must have been transported very fast towards the TOP site to not be converted into NO2 due to reaction with the present O3 during the transport.
+Instead, comparable levels of O3 mixing ratio were observed, and NO (Fig. 4f) as well as NO2 (not shown) dropped back to its pre event values close to 0.
+This indicates that only a temporary excursion from the state prior to the event had occurred and not a general change.
 Furthermore, the sharp boundaries of the O3 depleted layer observed by the tethered balloon (Fig. 7b) suggest only a short transport time.
 Longer lasting transport would have smeared out the boundaries due to turbulent diffusion.
 Based on that, advection from greater distance, embedded in a different air mass, becomes highly unlikely.
-Around the O_3 drop event, a slight cooling of the entire ABL was observable (Fig. 5c), although the irradiation remained undisturbed (Fig. 4a).
-As concurrency is always conspicuous, and an air mass change can be excluded, an independent ex-
+Around the O3 drop event, a slight cooling of the entire ABL was observable (Fig. 5c), although the irradiation remained undisturbed (Fig. 4a).
+Since coincidences are always eye-catching, and an air mass change can be excluded, an independent explanation for the cooling has to be found, preferably a process, comprising the cooling and the simultaneous presence of the $O_3$ depleted layer.
+This could provide a proper explanation of the dynamics behind the O3 drop events.
+But before such an attempt will be made, other processes being relevant in the morning hours have to be examined (and finally excluded).

-- 5 planation for the cooling has to be found, preferably a process, comprising the cooling and the simultaneous presence of the O_3 depleted layer.
-This could provide a proper explanation of the dynamics behind the O_3 drop events.
-But before such an attempt will be made, other processes being relevant in the morning hours have to be examined (and finally excluded). - 10 4.5 Immersion of TOP station into CBL
+4.5 Immersion of TOP station into CBL